Fox Podium

 But the new fork looked polished and production-ready, leading to widespread speculation that it wasn’t far off.

-That speculation was correct, and we can now share all the details on the new Podium fork, plus our initial on-trail impressions.
+That speculation was correct, and we can now share all the details on the new Podium fork, and our long-term impressions of this unusual offering.
 There’s a lot to cover here, so let’s get right to it.

 Design & Features